Crispy Gluten-Free Granola Bars with Quinoa

 - Preheat the oven to 350 degrees F and line an 8 x 8 baking dish with parchment paper.

-- Transfer the granola mixture to the prepared baking dish and press down with a spatula, hard.
+- Transfer the granola mixture to the prepared baking dish and press down with your hands (hard).
 Press, press, press.
 Make sure it's fully into all the corners and packed in there.

-- Bake for 18 - 20 minutes until the bars have started to brown.
-Remove and immediately slice into bars, but keep it in the pan for at least 20 minutes.
+- Bake for 16 - 18 minutes until the bars have started to brown.
+Remove and immediately slice into bars, but keep it in the pan to let it cool completely.

 - Once they're cooled, remove them from the pan and break them into bars.